valdirjr22/boletim-senac/README.md

     function activateEditableCell(event) {
         const cell = event.target.closest('.editable-cell');
         if (!cell || cell.classList.contains('editing')) return; // Don't edit if not an editable cell or already editing

+         // Check if the current user is allowed to edit this cell
+         // Only professors can edit grades/situations/observations in the professor table
+         // Admin/Coordinator can edit all in the student management table const isProfessorTable = cell.closest('#professorStudentTable');
+         const isStudentTable = cell.closest('#studentTable');

+         if (currentUser.role === 'professor' && isStudentTable) {
+             // Professor should not edit the main student table return;
+         }
+          if ((currentUser.role === 'admin' || currentUser.role === 'coordenador') && isProfessorTable) {
+               // Admin/Coordinator should not edit the professor table return;
+          }
+         if (currentUser.role === 'aluno') {
+              // Student cannot edit any grades
+              return;
+         }

         cell.classList.add('editing');
         const currentValue = cell.textContent.trim(); // Get current text value